scaleway/terraform-provider-scaleway/docs/data-sources/vpc_gateway_network.md

 # scaleway_vpc_gateway_network

-Gets information about a GatewayNetwork (a connection between a Public Gateway and a Private Network)/
+Gets information about a GatewayNetwork (a connection between a Public Gateway and a Private Network).

 ## Example Usage